 Canada Anti-Spam Law (CASL)

-CASL legislation went into effect on July1, 2014 being the first of the three laws to be implemented.
-It focusses mainly an anti-SPAM law feature requires Canadian and global organizations that send commercial electronic messages within, from or to Canada to receive consent (by an explicit or implicit opt-in) from recipients before sending messages.
+CASL legislation was enacted on July 1, 2014, being the first of the three laws to be implemented.
+It focuses mainly on an anti-SPAM law feature that requires Canadian and global organizations that send commercial electronic messages within, from, or to Canada to receive consent (by an explicit or implicit opt-in) from recipients before sending messages.

 General Data Protection Regulation (GDPR)